surniaulula/wpsso/readme.txt

 **Customize the plugin settings for different languages:**

-Text, image and video related options are language / locale aware, which means you can customize their values for different front-end languages / locales.
+Text, image, and video related options are WordPress language / locale aware, which means you can easily switch languages and customize options for different front-end languages.

 **Coded for maximum WordPress performance and compatibility:**